brandur/sorg/content/drafts/mongodb.md

 #### Example: Webhooks (#webhooks)

-A company I've worked for decided to implement Webhooks.
-Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went out, and every interactions ever conducted with a remote server trying to deliver it.
+A company I've worked implemented a Webhooks to notify customers of changes occurring in their account.
+Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went out, and every interaction ever conducted with a remote server trying to deliver it.
 Worse yet, all of this was exposed through an API that some subset of customers started to depend on.

 !fig src="/assets/mongodb/webhooks.svg" caption="Visualization of Webhook storage."